What causes excessive sweating?

 How to treat excessive sweating?

 If you’ve already tried the methods listed above, don’t worry – other treatments and medical procedures are also available.
-These can include medication, specialised treatments, and some cosmetic surgeries.
+These can include medication, specialized treatments, and some cosmetic surgeries.
 Thoroughly discuss all options with your doctor or healthcare practitioner to find the best solution for you.